-- Record type, number and size of insects found on the beat sheet.
+- Record type, number and size of insects found on the sheet.

 - Repeat at another 4 non-consecutive lengths of row within a 20m radius (5 beats = 1 sample unit) and sample a total of 6 units per field.

-Reducing the number of beat sheet shakes per site greatly reduces sampling precision.
-The more samples that are taken, the more accurate is the assessment of pest activity, particularly for pests that are patchily distributed such as pod-sucking bug nymphs.
+While progressive sampling can be used for some pests (after a minimum number of samples, counts are declared as definitely over/under the threshold, or sampling continues if counts are within a threshold range), reducing the number of beat sheet shakes per site greatly reduces sampling precision.
+The more samples that are taken, the more accurate is the assessment of pest activity, particularly for pests that are patchily distributed.

 Sweep net sampling is less efficient than beat sheet sampling in row crops and can underestimate the abundance of pest insects.
 Sweep netting is useful if the field is wet, when sampling for flighty insects, or in crops with narrow row spacing (including many cereal crops).
 Sweep netting works best for smaller pests found in the tops of smaller crops (e.g. mirids in mungbeans), is less efficient against larger pests such as pod-sucking bugs, and it is not practical in tall crops with a dense canopy such as coastal or irrigated soybeans.
 At least 20 sweeps must be taken along a single 20 m row.